-The engine has a separate filter located away from the engine.
-Check the Fuel Arrangement illustration at the end of this chapter for the exact location of the filter.
+Each engine has a separate filter located away from the engine.
+Check the Fuel Arrangement illustration at the end of this chapter for the exact location of these filters.

 An authorized service technician should replace all filters annually prior to spring launch.
-They may need more frequent replacement if you notice poor engine/generator performance due to contaminated fuel.
+They may need more frequent replacement if you notice poor engine performance due to contaminated fuel.

-On the following page, Fig. 5.6, pg.
-5.7, you will find an illustration for the Racor Fuel Water separator (commonly referred to as the fuel filter).
+In the Figure.
+5.6, page 5.7 you will find an illustration

+for the Racor Fuel Water separator (commonly referred to as the fuel filter).
 This will break down the components of the filter and their uses within the filter.